 Support is provided for two remote control input functions: remote mute all and remote dim.
-These functions only impact the post-fader surround and stereo digital and analog monitor outputs.
-The Model 76DA's inputs use logic gates, "pulled up" to +5 volts DC by way of resistors, which are active whenever they are brought to their logic low state.
+These functions only impact the post-fader surround and stereo monitor outputs.
+The Model 76D's inputs use logic gates, "pulled up" to +5 volts DC by way of resistors, which are active whenever they are brought to their logic low state.
 Inputs of this type are commonly referred to as GPI inputs.
-While the input circuitry is protected from overcurrent and static discharge (ESD), care should be taken to prevent nasty signals from reaching them.
+While the input circuitry is protected from over-current and static discharge (ESD), care should be taken to prevent nasty signals from reaching them.
 The inputs are active only when held in the low state; they can't be configured to change state ("latch") in response to a logic pulse.

 A 9-pin D-subminiature connector is used for the remote control inputs.
-Refer to Figure 6 or Appendix A for the exact connection details.
-Note that pin 4 (remote common) connects to the Model 76DA's internal circuit common connection as well as to the Model 76DA's chassis and mains earth connections.
-Figure 6 also shows two spare remote control inputs (pins 8
+Refer to Figure 5 or Appendix A for the exact connection details.
+Note that pin 4 (remote common) connects to the Model 76D's internal circuit common connection as well as to the Model 76D's chassis and mains earth connections.
+Figure 5 also shows two spare remote control inputs (pins 8 and 9).
+These are provided for future applications and should remain unconnected.
+This connector also allows access to an